Hel semesterbostad

 The coastal town of Minehead is 13 miles away with its variety of shops along with the main station for the iconic West Somerset Steam Railway running 20 miles through stunning coastal and countryside to Bishop Lydeard near Taunton.

-The Chapel, Brompton Regis has been lovingly converted into holiday accommodation for up to 2 guests; offering the perfect blend of modern convenience with high end finishes and appliances set against the backdrop of this historic 1854 chapel which retains many of its original, beautiful features.
+The Chapel, Brompton Regis has been lovingly converted into luxury accommodation for up to 2 guests; offering the perfect blend of modern convenience with high end finishes and appliances set against the backdrop of this historic 1854 chapel which retains many of its original, beautiful features

 Main Description

-The Chapel is situated in the pretty Exmoor village of Brompton Regis on the Brendon Hills, just 5 minutes from Wimbleball Lake and within Exmoor National Park.
+The Chapel is a beautiful historic Victorian chapel situated in the pretty Exmoor village of Brompton Regis on the Brendon Hills, just 5 minutes from Wimbleball Lake and within Exmoor National Park.
 The building dates back to 1854 and is Grade II listed, it has now been refurbished throughout to a very high standard, whilst maintaining many of the original features of this stunning property.
-There is a large garden and patio area to the rear overlooking the hills, as well as an orchard and fields all for you to enjoy.
+There is a large private garden and patio area to the rear overlooking the hills and fields of sheep, as well as an orchard and river all for you to enjoy.

 Sleeps up to 2 guests